Albemarle Sound: Voyage Through Centuries XI

 Rising Seas and Sinking Land

-Nathaniel Batts may have been a recluse when he died in 1679, but he was a virtuoso wheeler-dealer in his younger days as fur trader, land owner, pardoned murderer, serial debtor, swindler, explorer who discovered an inlet, and friend of people in high places.
-(A prenuptial agreement forbade him to use his wife’s fortune to satisfy his debts; he found forgiveness elsewhere.)
+Nathaniel Batts may have been a recluse when he died in 1679, but he was a virtuoso wheeler-dealer in his younger days as fur trader, land owner, pardoned murderer, serial debtor, swindler, explorer who discovered an inlet, and friend of people in high places who eased him out of debt when a prenuptial agreement locked him out of his wife’s fortune.

 Batt’s colorful life surely deserves a ten-part mini-series, but for now we are more interested in his grave as an expression of what has been lost to rising seas and sinking land.

-The North Carolina Gazetteer says that in 1749 the island called Batts Grave was 40 acres in area and had houses and orchards on it; by 1756 it had been reduced to 27 acres.
+The North Carolina Gazetteer says that in 1749 the island called Batts Grave was 40 acres in area and had houses and orchards on it.
+By 1756, in just seven years, it had been reduced to 27 acres.

 By mid-twentieth century Batts Grave was reduced to a fly-speck on a map.
 Today it is gone.

 Rising seas, hurricanes and nor’easters ate at the island.
-Sinking land played a small but inexorable role that continues today and makes the Albemarle even more vulnerable.
-Below is a map showing the big picture.
+Sinking land played a lesser but inexorable role.
+These geologic forces are continuing today.

 The Albemarle area today showing the coastal plain vulnerable to sea level rise, the old Suffolk Shoreline at 25 to 50 feet above sea level, and the Fall Line (in black) where the rolling hills of the Piedmont begin.
 NC Land of Water